xram64/6502-npp-syntax/README.md

 - Special highlighting for registers (A, X, Y, S, P)
 - Opcodes can be entered in upper or lower case
 - Illegal opcodes are recognized and differentiated with a darker color
+- Works well on most themes with darker backgrounds

 ## Notes
 I've left off the automatic extension checking for `.asm` files because it would overlap with other types of assembly files, but if you'd like to make this highlighting the default for all `.asm` files, just add **"asm"** to the *Ext.* box in *Language* -> *Define your language...*